 Deacon Roger Niedzielski, former seminarian

-Evoke DIALOG | St. Joseph Seminary | Edmonton, AB How does faith take physical form?
+Evoke DIALOG | St. Joseph Seminary | Edmonton, ABHow does faith take physical form?

 The Chapel